The official command line tool for interacting with Code42

 code42 command to interact with your Code42 environment.

 code42 security-datais a CLI tool for extracting AED events.
 Additionally, you can choose to only get events that Code42 previously did not observe since you last recorded a checkpoint (provided you do not change your query).

-- Python 2.7.x or 3.5.0+
+- Python 3.6.2+

 code42 CLI using:

-First, set your profile:
+First, create your profile:

 Your profile contains the necessary properties for logging into Code42 servers.
+After running

 the program prompts you about storing a password.
 If you agree, you are then prompted to input your password.

 code42 profile show.
+However,

 code42 profile show will confirm that a

 password exists for your profile.
 If you do not set a password, you will be securely prompted to enter a password each

 You can add multiple profiles with different names and the change the default profile with the